Arguments for the Sake of Heaven

 Emerging Trends in Traditional Judaism

 What is the future of the Jewish people?
-In Arguments for the Sake of Heaven, Jonathan Sacks, Chief Rabbi Elect of the United Hebrew Congregations of the British Commonwealth, explores the contemporary issues that are influencing Judaism and the controversies that are affecting its destiny.
+In Arguments for the Sake of Heaven, Rabbi Sacks explores the contemporary issues that influence Judaism and the controversies that affect its destiny.

 Formats